Who Can File a Wrongful Death Claim in Chattanooga, TN?

 If someone you love died due to someone else’s negligent actions, one way you can hold the liable party accountable is to file a wrongful death claim.
 However, Tennessee law only gives certain people the legal right to file a claim.
 If you’re unsure of whether you are entitled to wrongful death compensation, it can be helpful to seek advice from a compassionate lawyer.

-At Davis Firm, LLC, we can answer any questions you may have about Tennessee wrongful death claims.
+At Davis Firm, LLC, we can answer any questions you may have about wrongful death claims in Tennessee.
 Our dedicated and empathetic Chattanooga wrongful death attorneys have decades of experience with these kinds of claims, having tried more than 200 personal injury cases in court.

 To make sure everyone gets the high-quality legal representation they deserve in a wrongful death case, Davis Firm, LLC doesn’t charge any fees unless we win compensation for you.
 Although we know money cannot possibly make up for your loss, we do aim to provide financial security as you move forward in life.